 Goblin (3) – Sadly no Cha, but Dex and Con have their uses for you; the Goblin’s abilities are broadly useful enough that every class would work well as one.
 This allows you to Hide as a bonus action before popping out to Eldritch Blast, and you get to throw some bonus damage on top once per rest too!

 Goliath (2) – Nothing exceptional for a Warlock here; Stone’s Endurance can help maintain concentration on your limited spells, and resistance to cold damage could come in handy.

-Half Elf (5) – +2 Cha, with floating +1s to bump your Dex and Con, or any flavour stats you want.
-Fey Ancestry and two skills of your choice are just the cherry on top of those great stats.
+Half-Elf (5) – +2 Cha, with floating +1s to bump your Dex and Con, or any flavor stats you want.
+Fey Ancestry and two skills of your choice are just the cherries on top of those great stats.

 Drow Descent (4) – If you want to take advantage of Devil’s Sight, this can be a great source of Darkness.

 Moon/Sun Descent (3) – This really depends on what cantrip you want to pick up, anything that relies on the casting mod is going to use Int.
 Could be a nice way of getting a utility cantrip.